 (b) The headlamps are manually switched ON, except when they are used to give intermittent luminous warnings at short intervals;

-(c) Conditions of Annex 13 for automatic switching ON of dipped-beam headlamps exist.
+(c) Conditions of Annex 13 for automatic switching ON of passing-beam headlamps exist.

 6.19.7.2.
 Irrespective of the requirements of paragraphs 6.19.7.1. and 6.19.7.5., under conditions requiring the daytime running lamps to be switched ON, the daytime running lamps may remain OFF or, once automatically switched ON, may be switched OFF manually and remain OFF while at least one of the following conditions exists: